kzhdev/alpaca_zorro_plugin/README.md

 * Support [Polygon](https://polygon.io) market data

-  After Alpaca departure from Polygon, Alpaca ApiKey no longer works for Polygon.
+  After Alpaca’s departure from Polygon, Alpaca ApiKey no longer works for Polygon.
 AlpacaZorroPlugin kept the Polygon market data support.
   **NOTE:** The Polygon ApiKey is moved into the Zorro config file.
   **NOTE:** Polygon free plan can't be used as an alternative market data source due to lack of last trade and last quote data.